ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The resulting nodelist of a child selector is the concatenation of the nodelists from each of its //PICKERS// in the order that the //PICKERS// appear in the list.
-Note that any node selected by more than one //PICKER// is kept as many times in the nodelist.
+Note that any node matched by more than one //PICKER// is kept as many times in the nodelist.

 #### Name //PICKER//